The Shapley Value of Tuples in Query Answering: Related Measures

 \begin{exa} Consider the database $G$ and the query $p_{ab}$ from Example~\ref{ex:datalogq}.
 All facts in $G$ are actual causes since every fact appears in a path from $a$ to $b$.
 It is easy to verify that all the facts in $D$ have the same causal responsibility, {$\frac{1}{3}$}, which may be considered as counter-intuitive given that $e_1$ provides a direct path from $a$ to $b$. \end{exa}

 As shown in Example~\ref{ex:datalogq}, the Shapley value gives a more intuitive degree of contribution of facts to the query result than causal responsibility.
-Actually, Example~\ref{ex:datalogq} was used in~\cite{DBLP:conf/tapp/SalimiBSB16} as a motivation to introduce an alternative to the notion of causal responsibility, that of \e{causal effect}, that we now briefly review.
+Actually, Example~\ref{ex:datalogq} was used in~\cite{DBLP:conf/tapp/SalimiBSB16} as a motivation to introduce an alternative to the notion of causal responsibility, that of \e{causal effect}.